EmadEJ/RickRoller/README.md

 # RickRoller
-### This is the stupidest extension you'll ever see
+### This is the stupidest chrome extension you'll ever see
-There's a chance that this extension rickrolls you everytime you click a link
+There's a chance that this chrome extension rickrolls you everytime you click a link